Moorland chat: Taxonomy

+The moorland chat was formally described in 1837 by the German naturalist Eduard Rüppell from a specimen collected in the Simien Mountains of northern Ethiopia.
+Rüppell coined the binomial name Saxicola sordica.

-The chat was first discovered on Mount Elgon on the Uganda-Kenya border by Jackson.
+The chat was discovered on Mount Elgon on the Uganda-Kenya border by Frederick Jackson.
 The English geographer Halford Mackinder brought back the same bird from Mount Kenya in 1899.
 He presented a paper on the first ascent to the Royal Geographical Society in 1900.
 The scientific results of his expedition were discussed in detail afterwards.

 The moorland chat was usually placed in the genus Cercomela, but molecular phylogenetic studies published in 2010 and 2012 found that the species was not closely related to birds in Cercomela or to birds in the closely related genus Oenanthe.
 The moorland chat was therefore assigned to its own monotypic genus Pinarochroa which had been introduced by the Swedish zoologist Carl Jakob Sundevall in 1872.
 The genus name Pinarochroa is derived from the Greek word pinaros meaning "dirty" and khroos, khroas meaning "coloured".
 The specific epithet sordida is from the Latin sordidus meaning "shabby" or "dirty".